kentsommer/obstacle_detection/README.md

-obstacle_detection
+Obstacle Detection using PCL and ROS
 ==================

-Detection stack using PCL and ROS.
+How to use coming eventually...